-- The Centre for Liberal and General Studies is the subject authority for all General Education subjects, that is, all subjects bearing a "GENS" prefix. - All applications to vary enrolment must be lodged at the Centre's Office, not at your course office. - Students wishing to add a subject stream must first obtain a place in the subject. - While the University permits students to add subjects to their enrolment program up to the end of week two of each session, since quotas are already fixed and teaching and accommodation arrangements are already made, only a very limited number of places in subjects will be available after the start of the session.
+- The Centre for Liberal and General Studies is the subject authority for all General Education subjects, that is, all subjects bearing a "GENS" prefix. - All applications to vary enrolment must be lodged at the Centre's Office, not at your course office. - The Centre may process all variations directly on-line and as such operate from Unisearch House.
+Check with the Centre's office prior to lodging your application. - Students wishing to add a subject stream must first obtain a place in the subject. - While the University permits students to add subjects to their enrolment program up to the end of week two of each session, since quotas are already fixed and teaching and accommodation arrangements are already made, only a very limited number of places in subjects will be available after the start of the session.
 Only students with written proof of enrolment or timetable difficulties will be considered for joining a subject stream after the commencement of the session involved. - Students enrolling in additional subjects or streams after the commencement of each session should also note the University's attendance requirement for subject assessment which states that students must attend 80% of classes.
-Students enrolling after the commencement of session must also satisfy this attendance provision. - Only a very limited number of places will be available for students seeking to add subjects to their program before the start of Session Two.
+Students enrolling after the commencement of session must also satisfy this attendance provision.

+Only a very limited number of places will be available for students seeking to add subjects to their program before the start of Session Two.
 Students must enrol in General Education subjects to the extent of their requirement during the official enrolment period in February.

-Deadlines for Discontinuation of Enrolment Students wishing to apply to discontinue subjects without failure should ensure that they do so by the University's stated deadlines for first session, second session and full year subjects.
+Deadlines for Discontinuation of Enrolment

+Students wishing to apply to discontinue subjects without failure should ensure that they do so by the University's stated deadlines.

-Program Implementation Transition Arrangements:
+Program Implementation Transition Arrangements

-Additional Information for students who took General Studies subjects before 1983 The rules defined in 1983 to account for the effect on GS requirements of the change from 42-hour to 56-hour GS electives in that year will continue to apply.
+Additional information for students who took General Studies subjects before 1983

+The rules defined in 1983 to account for the effect on GS requirements of the change from 42-hour to 56-hour GS electives in that year will continue to apply.
 Students must complete subjects totalling the required number of hours specified for their course.